RobAntunes/tmdb_movies/README.md

 * Implement search by title
 * Implement an abstraction for filter and sort pipeline (not quite sure on best approach).
 * Move global state init into HOC (?)
+* Extract more scss variables and eliminate duplicate code.